• Study level

 ML4 square plan, Walsh diagrams

-(b) Atomic pseudopotentials, definition of chemical models, accuracy
+(b) Atomic pseudopotentials, definition of chemical models, precision

-(c) Some examples: bond activations (C-H, C-X), insertion, metathesis
+(c) Some examples: bond activation (C-H, C-X), insertion, metathesis

 (d) Redox chemistry: mono- vs. bi-electron transfer, activation of CO2, H2, N2

-(e) Comparison between homogeneous and heterogeneous catalysis: Case of Ziegler-Natta polymerization
+(e) Comparison of homogeneous and heterogeneous catalysis: the case of Ziegler-Natta polymerization

 (2) Supported catalysis